dbroxterman/Automatic-Android-SDK/README.md

 ## 4. <a name="streaming_sdk"></a>ELM Streaming

 **Note:** Before using the Streaming SDK, you must have already created an Automatic account using the [core app](https://play.google.com/store/apps/details?id=com.automatic), and completed the Setup process with each adapter + phone pair that you plan to use.
 Each device's firmware must also be updated to use version 1.0.124 or higher.
+Gen 2 and above adapters are supported.

 The Automatic SDK supports the streaming of a [subset of ELM 327](#supported_commands) commands over a standard BluetoothSocket.
 You hand us credentials, and we had you back a live socket.
 There are just a few changes needed to get started: